Mira Hashmall Honored on Daily Journal’s 2017 List of “Top 40 Under 40”

 We are proud to announce that Miller Barondess partner Mira Hashmall has been honored by the Daily Journal on its 2017 List, “Top 40 Under 40.”
 This exclusive list includes lawyers under the age of 40 who have achieved the highest level of legal success among their peers.

-Mira joined Miller Barondess in 2007 and has been an integral part of the firm’s success.
+Mira Hashmall joined Miller Barondess in 2007 and has been an integral part of the growth and success of the firm’s litigation practice.
 She specializes in representing clients in complex litigation matters and has extensive expertise in employment law.
-Mira is a Certified Specialist in Appellate Law and heads Miller Barondess’s Appellate Department.
+Mira is a Certified Specialist in Appellate Law, and heads the firm’s appellate practice.